wanderllama/LOOP_resolve_git_conflicts/README.md

 * Commit changes to local repository
   * _git commit -m “tester2”_

+* add tester 2s branch to remote repository.
+A local branch that does not exist on the remote repository must be added before you can push to remote repository
+  * _git push --set-upstream origin develop_

 * Tester 2 then pushes their code to remote repository
   * _git push_

 * tester two will log into GitHub and create a pull request to merge their code into develop branch and sees that there is a conflict that needs to be resolved.

-* In intelij check out the develop branch.
-    * _git checkout develop_

-* pull the remote repository and update the local develop branch.
-Now the local develop branch will match the remote develop branch.
-  * _git pull_

 &nbsp;

 #### To resolve the conflict using IntelliJ resolve conflict GUI we need to ***merge code in remote develop into tester 2s original branch***.
 Projects with protected branches prevent merging local and remote develop directly into another branch without creating a PR.